 To create a goal, simply click on the ‘Admin’ button on the bottom left hand corner of the page.
 From here, select the ‘Goals’ menu and click on ‘+ New Goal’ to get started.
 Set the parameters for your goal based on what you’re trying to track:

-As you can see, there are 4 types of goals available for you to choose from:
+There are four types of goals available for you to choose from:

 While setting up goals seems relatively straightforward, there are some slightly annoying aspects of conversion tracking that Google Analytics should not be used for alone.